dell/helm-charts/CONTRIBUTING.md

 Steps to create a branch for a bug fix or feature:
 1. Fork the repository.
 2. Create a branch off of the main branch.
 The branch name should be descriptive and include the chart name, the bug fix it contains or the release # associated with the version update being made to the chart.
 3. Update the chart and commit to your branch.
 Note: The chart version must be updated if any change is made to the chart.
-See [Versioning](./charts/VERSIONING.md)
+See the `Versioning.md` file in the chart you wanted to update.
 4. If other code changes have merged into the upstream main branch, perform a rebase of those changes into your branch.
 5. Open a pull request between your branch and the upstream main branch.
 This will trigger a GitHub action to lint the chart in question.
 6. Once your pull request has merged, GitHub actions will take care of creating a chart release, packaging the chart, and making the new version available in the Helm repo.